If you’re here, it probably means you’re fairly aware of what a tender is, how the process works and how to create your best tender response.

 What is awarded contract information?

-The contract for a project will be awarded just a few short weeks after a tender closes.
+The contract for a construction project will be awarded just a few short weeks after a tender closes.
 Everything after this can remain a mystery for some.

-Why is this information important to me?
+Why is awarded contract information important to me?

 Usually during the final stages of a tender, head contractors will have a team who will package out different trades to look to get roughly 3-5 quotes for each trade.